 617-600-8561 (Fluent French, Intermidiate Spanish)

-For the past 20 years I have serviced people with anxiety, mood disorders, sensory processing disorder, trauma, adoption, loss, ADHD, autism spectrum disorder, developmental and cognitive disabilities, medical issues, Alzheimer's disease, addiction, LGBTQ and gender issues, pregnancy issues, caregiving issues, work-related stress, couples, families, and existential issues.
+For the past 20 years I have counseled people and supervised therapists on issued of anxiety, mood disorders, sensory processing disorder, trauma, adoption, loss, ADHD, autism spectrum disorder, developmental and cognitive disabilities, medical issues, Alzheimer's disease, addiction, LGBTQIA+ and gender issues, pregnancy issues, caregiving issues, work-related stress, couples, families, and existential issues.

-My counseling style is person centered, relational and focused.
+My counseling and supervision styles are person centered, relational, embodied and focused.
+I draw from a fusion of evidence-based practices, observation, intuition, somatic experiences, the imagination and metaphorical language, to understand and communicate with my clients.
 I find that being able to be open and flowing, as well as demonstrating the ability for rigor and focus, are equally valuable, depending on what is arising at any given moment.
 I have experience working with a wide range of expressive arts therapeutic modalities, including images, visual art, voice, music (piano, guitar, percussion), movement, metaphors, stories, Action Theater™, sensory experience, narrative and writing.

 As an improvisor I enjoy the thrill and the challenge of being in the moment, practicing deep and wide listening, and responding to what announces itself.
 Improvisation places the creative and recovery process in a spiritual realm, it demands authenticity in the most natural and beautiful ways, it speaks the language of humanness and truth for each an everyone of us, and offers the opportunity for profound connections and transformations.